LAStools/LAStools/bin/lasthin_README.txt

   option will replicate each point 8 times in a discrete circle with radius 0.1 around every original input point.
 This makes sense in combination with '-highest' in order to create a nice set of points for subsequent CHM or DSM construction.
+By adding a second value '-subcircle 0.2 -0.05' you can lower of raise the z value of the 8 points on the discrete circle by the specified amount, here they would be 0.05 units lower than the original, which might be useful for subsequent tree top detection.

   You can exclude certain point classes from the thinning with option '-ignore_class 2' or '-ignore_class 3 4 5 6' and they